Kernel Truncated Regression Representation for Robust Subspace Clustering: The proposed subspace clustering method

 and

-where $ \Omega_i$ consists of $\eta$ largest elements of $\mathbf{c}_i$.
-Typically, the optimal $\eta$ equals to the dimensionality of corresponding kernel subspace.
-In this manner, it avoids to model the impact of the noises into the optimization problem explicitly and does not need the prior knowledge about the errors.
+where $ \Omega_i$ consists of the $\eta$ largest elements of $\mathbf{c}_i^*$.
+Typically, the optimal $\eta$ equals to the dimensionality of corresponding kernel subspace, which can be estimated by subspace learning approaches~\cite{peng2017automatic}.
+In this manner, it avoids to formulate the impact of the noises into the optimisation problem explicitly and does not need prior knowledge about the errors.